 5-6 medium ripe (but not mushy) pears of your choice.

 1 cup coconut sugar (if your pears are very ripe and sweet – use 3/4 cup)

 1 teaspoon cinnamon

 3 tablespoons corn starch

 a pinch of salt

-1 tablespoon Lavendar infused turbinado sugar. (infuse turbinado sugar with Lavender by putting a quarter cup of sugar in a ziplock baggie with 1 to 2 sprigs of fresh lavender and store overnight.
+1 tablespoon Lavendar infused coconut sugar.
+Infuse sugar with Lavender by putting a quarter cup of sugar in a ziplock baggie with 1 to 2 sprigs of fresh lavender and store overnight.
 The longer you store the more intense the lavender flavor will be.
-This is delicious in tea and on all sorts of goodies.)
+This is delicious in tea and on all sorts of goodies.

 Preheat over to 425 degrees F. If using store bought pie dough let it sit out and get to room temperature.
 Wash and core pears, removing tops and bottoms.
 No need to peel.
 Cut pears into thin slices (about 1/4″ thick).
 You should be prepared to use the pear slices right away or they will brown.
 If not using them immediately, put in bowl of water with lemon to stave off browning.

 Have your pie crusts rolled out and ready on parchment paper on a cookie sheet (or use non-stick spray).
 It’s important to fill your crusts while on the cookie sheet because they will probably fall apart if you try to move them once they’re filled.
 Note: If using store-bought this will be enough filling for two galettes that will each be 8″-10″ in diameter.
 I actually combined the two sheets of dough and re-rolled it out to make 3 smaller ones that I needed for 3 separate events.
 They were about 6″-7″ in diameter.